 “The child’s brain has the innate wisdom to tell the child what they need to do.” – Jane M Healy

-As each class begins, the children proceed to wherever and whatever their brain is directing them.
-The preschool, inside and outside, is filled with opportunities and materials for the children to engage with.
-The responsibility of the Staff and Parents is to create a rich environment for the children, to arrive on time, ready and prepared to supervise their play as the children immediately fill every part of the preschool – inside the preschool and in the play yard.
+As each class begins, the children proceed to do whatever and wherever their brain is directing them.
+The preschool, inside and outside, is filled with opportunities and materials for the children to engage with and explore.
+This space is their space for 2.5 hours.

 We believe that having parents share in the experience of RCP is the best way to support the whole child.

 A Community exists when there is:

-- A shared sense of purpose
+* A shared sense of purpose

-- Agreement on Core Values
+* Agreement on Core Values

-- Shared Responsibility
+* Shared Responsibility